opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 ----------------
 .. c:function:: int64 getTickCount()

-    Returns the number of ticks
+    Returns the number of ticks.

-The function returns the number of ticks since the certain event (e.g. when the machine was turned on).
+The function returns the number of ticks after the certain event (for example, when the machine was turned on).
 It can be used to initialize
 :func:`RNG` or to measure a function execution time by reading the tick count before and after the function call.
 See also the tick frequency.